ameyakarnad/HowAmericaFlies/readme.md

 In this section, we will talk about how the data was collected and preprocessed.

 -   First, we tried to find data which contained information about international flights.
-The international air travel on time performance data was not freely available.
-Hence as a last resort, we had to fall back on air travel data for the United states only, which was freely available.
+The international flight on time performance data was not freely available.
+Hence, we had to fall back on air travel data for the United states only, which was freely available.

 -   The data that we are using for our data analysis and visualisation is taken from United States Department of Transportation's Bureau of Transportation Statistics (BTS) <https://transtats.bts.gov/Tables.asp?DB_ID=120&DB_Name=Airline%20On-Time%20Performance%20Data&DB_Short_Name=On-Time>.
 The collected data is sampled from the period of October 2017 to September 2018.
 We restricted purself to this timescale because the dataset is very large and it gives trouble after loading in R to do quick operatoins.